Morning Call Coffee Stand

 In 1974, confronting rent increases and the redevelopment of the French Market district, the owners of the Morning Call closed the original location and moved to Fat City, a commercial district in Metairie, Louisiana, in Jefferson Parish.

 In 2012, Morning Call returned to New Orleans when they opened a second location in New Orleans' City Park Casino Building.

-In April 2018, The Metairie, LA location was closed.
+In April 2018, the Metairie, Louisiana, location was closed.
 Rising lease rates, expenses and the competition of many more new coffee shops nearby was cited as reasons for closing this location.
 Bob Hennessey, who runs Morning Call said “We’re not going out of business, we’re focused on the New Orleans store.”

 In 2018, New Orleans City Park, to ensure the park was getting the highest value for the concession in the Casino Building, began a bid process to award the lease to a local beignet parlor.
 Morning Call lost the lease to Café du Monde.
 Morning Call closed its last fixed location in January 2019.
 The owners of Morning Call vowed to return in a different location.
 In 2019 Morning Call continued with a series of pop-ups in Greater New Orleans while in negotiations for a new permanent location.
 In May 2020, Morning Call returned to the City Park Area, opening its current location at 5115 Canal Blvd.